-uida e confirm we have complied with the government's uidance on managing the risk of COVID-19 • FIVE STEPS TO SAFER • WORKING TOGETHER ⊘ We have carried out a COVID-19 risk assessment and shared the results with the people who work here Ø We have cleaning , handwashing and hygiene procedures in line with guidance Ø We have taken all reasonable steps to help people work from home Ø We have taken all reasonable steps to maintain a 2m distance in the workplace Ø Where people cannot be 2m apart, we have done everything practical to manage transmission risk F bloyer Date health risks, they are empowered to take a range of actions to improve control of workplace risks.
+We co Staying COVID-19 Secure in 2020 Ve confirm we have complied with the government's juidance on managing the risk of COVID-19 FIVE STEPS TO SAFER WORKING TOGETHER • We have carried out a COVID-19 risk assessment and shared the results with the people who work here Ø We have cleaning, handwashing and hygiene procedures in line with guidance • We have taken all reasonable steps to help people work from home • We have taken all reasonable steps to maintain a 2m distance in the workplace Where people cannot be 2m apart, we have done everything practical to manage transmission risk Emp loyer Date Who to contact: Your Health and Safety Representative (or the Health and Safety Executive at www.hse.gov,uk or 0300 003 1647)

+Where the enforcing authority, such as the HSE or your local authority, identifies employers who are not taking action to comply with the relevant public health legislation and guidance to control public health risks, they are empowered to take a range of actions to improve control of workplace risks.
 For example, this would cover employers not taking appropriate action to ensure social distancing, where possible.

-Where the enforcing authority, such as the HSE or your local authority, identifies employers who are not taking action to comply with the relevant public health legislation and guidance to control public